Was the John Kennedy killing a Coup d’ E’tat? Article 1

 - Control All the Evidence: All evidence must be gathered and controlled by the leaders of the coup.
 Note: All the evidence dealing with the assassination: the body and official autopsy of the dead president, the vehicle in which he rode at the time of the killing, his clothing, films of the killing, testimony/press releases of the attending physicians and witness testimony was all immediately collected by government employees, removed from Texas and hidden from public review.

 - Symbols of Power: The symbols of power must be transferred quickly in an acceptable manner.
-Note: The vice president was seen being sworn in within an hour of the killing on Air Force One.
+Note: The vice president was seen being sworn in within two hours of the killing on Air Force One.
 Beside him was the dead president’s wife.
 He was filmed taking possession of the Oval Office in Washington D.C. the following morning.

 - Acceptance by Government Elites: The new president must be accepted by the key government elites.
 Note: The majority of the late president’s cabinet was out of Washington at the time of the killing and thus unable to question the transfer of power.
 Claiming a national emergency, the new president was therefore able the evening of the assassination to acquire their pledge of support to carry on the government.

 - Legitimacy: The new leader must be seen as the legitimate successor to the assassinated leader.
 Note: The evening of the assassination, the new president spoke to a nationwide television audience from Andrews Air Force Base.
-At his side with Air Force One in the background, was the wife of the assassinated president and the Attorney General brother of the late president.
+At his side with Air Force One in the background, was the wife of the assassinated president and the Attorney General brother of the late president, Robert Kennedy.

 - Control of the Investigation: The leaders of the coup must maintain control of any investigation.
 Note: Within ten days, the FBI issued an official report claiming that a lone gunman,(Lee Harvey Oswald) fired from behind, killed President John Kennedy and wounded Governor Connely.
-And when members of Congress suggested investigating the assassination, President Johnson announced the formation of the Warrren Commission to conduct a complete investigation of the assassination.
-This shut the door on all other investigations which would probably have been outside of his control.
+And when members of Congress suggested investigating the assassination, President Johnson announced the formation of the bi-partisan Warrren Commission headed by the Chief Justice of the Supreme Court to conduct a complete investigation of the assassination.
+This shut the door on all other investigations which would probably have been outside of President Johnson’s control.

 The FBI Report & the Warren Commission